 Frequently Asked Questions

-Urban Axe Throwing is a sport with roots that date back centuries.
+Urban Ax (or Axe) Throwing is a sport with roots that date back centuries.
 Lumberjack competitions have featured some variation of an axe throw for decades.
 More recently, axe throwing has been brought indoors on ranges.
 While each venue may have slightly different rules, each has a foul line and a target similar to darts or shooting.

 Every person who walks through the door is given a coach to help, regardless of skill level.
 Everyone is given safety instructions and taught how to throw an axe.
 Our coaches will assist each thrower until they can hit the target.
 After that, we will teach you scoring and games.

-Walk-ins are available on a first-come, first-served basis whenever possible.
+Walk-in axe throwing is available on a first-come, first-served basis Thursday-Sunday.
 The cost is $20/hr per person, prorated for as long as you throw.
-During peak times, as many as 5 people may be put on each lane.
+During peak times, as many as 5 people may be put on each target.
 Each thrower takes 5 throws, then the next player takes their turn, similar to bowling.